ORTHOPAEDIC & SPORTS MEDICINE CLINIC OF KANSAS CITY, LLC

-If you have questions about this notice or want more information, please contact: Dr. Browne and Mary Zeeff, Privacy Officers at (913) 319-7500.
+If you have questions about this notice or want more information, please contact: Dr. Carlisle and Tammy Doherty, Privacy Officers at (913) 319-7500.
 The effective date of this notice is June 1, 2013.

 To appropriately treat you and receive payment for the services we provide, we need to obtain information from you including your full name and address, insurance company, family medical history, current medical history, and current medical condition.
 We will use and disclose this information and other information we collect in the ways described below.
 To help you understand how we will use and disclose your information we have put the different uses and disclosures into categories and give examples of each.
 All of the ways we use or disclose your information will fit into one of the categories listed below, but we cannot list all of the uses and discloses in each category.

 We may use and disclose your health information for treatment, payment, and health care operations.

 - Treatment: We may use and disclose your information to provide you with medical treatment and services.
 Your information may be disclosed to individuals providing care to you and different departments in the hospital.
 These individuals and departments need your information to provide care, and to coordinate and provide services (such as prescriptions, lab tests, meals, and x-rays).
 We may also disclose your information to individuals outside the hospital that may be involved in your care after you leave.